 If you or someone you love is showing signs of painkiller withdrawal, you should consider seeking medical assistance immediately.
-You can find more information here.
+For more information, contact us here.

 What Can You Do?

-Please call our New Jersey rehab center today to find out what therapy programs may be available for you or your loved one.
-Call our rehab facilities in NJ 24 hours a day at 888-687-6977, or contact us here.
+Please call our New Jersey treatment center today to find out what therapy programs may be available for you or your loved one.
+Call our rehab facilities in New Jersey 24 hours a day at 877-385-6358, or contact us here.